-Women's professional, semi-professional and community football is one of the fastest growing sports worldwide.^{1-3} However, the known physiological, psychological and social benefits of sports participation^{4 5} can be offset by the risk of injury.
-In football codes, lower-limb injury (eg, knee, ankle, hip/groin, hamstring) occur frequently,^{6 7} with previous injury the largest risk factor for sustaining an injury.^{8-11} Injury, fear of injury, lack of physical skills or strength are barriers to sport and physical activity participation in adolescent girls,12 hence the need to know whether programmes that aim to reduce injury in women's football are effective or not.
+Women's professional, semi-professional and community football is one of the fastest growing sports worldwide.1-3 However, the known physiological, psychological and social benefits of sports participation^{4,5} can be offset by the risk of injury.
+In football codes, lower-limb injury (eg, knee, ankle, hip/groin, hamstring) occur frequently,6 with previous injury the largest risk factor for sustaining an injury.^{8-11} Injury, fear of injury, lack of physical programme, and explore the relationship between the number of training components and injury incidence; and (3) report the injury incidence for lower-limb injuries for female football players using control group (ie, non-intervened) data.